matomoto/bot-filter/README.md

 # bot-filter
 ## Matomo Tracking Bot Filter

 More and more Bots are non-detectable with commonly strategies.
 Here are few rules to detect bots with PHP.
 This rules don't detect all bots.
-Maybe few humans are also filtered with this, when this humans used special or old browsers.
+Maybe few humans are also filtered with this, when this humans using special or old browsers.

 Every bot detecting needs a pattern recognition.
 Many bots are recognized with patterns.